 The food Control Directorate also took the position that the overarching Drugs and Drug Trafficking Act (Act 140 of 1992) prohibited Cannabis and all parts of the plant in products which they regulate, despite no mention of the Drugs and Drug Trafficking Act contained in the Food, Cosmetics and Disinfectants Act at all.

-In one phone call between another CBD importing member of the TNHA a very senior member of the Food Control Directorate [name withheld], asked this of him – “What kind of ethics do companies have displaying the word Cannabis and displaying graphics of Cannabis leaves leaves on their products?.
+In one phone call with another CBD-importing member of the TNHA a very senior member of the Food Control Directorate [name withheld], asked this of him – “What kind of ethics do companies have displaying the word Cannabis and displaying graphics of Cannabis leaves on their products?.
 We can’t be displaying this to our children”.

 This kind of questioning makes one wonder if these decisions are based on sound and current science in a rapidly growing international CBD market, or a personal bias against all things related to that evil dagga plant.